-- Papers with 3 accepts go into early accept.
-It is expected that around 20% of papers will fall into that category.
+- Papers with consistently high scores will be provisionally accepted.
+It is expected that the top 25% of your papers will fall into that category.

-- Papers without a single reviewer accept or borderline accept will go into early reject.
-It is expected that around 50% will fall into that category.
+- Papers with consistently low scores will be provisionally rejected.
+It is expected that around 55% will fall into that category.

-- For papers with other recommendations, the primary AC and two secondary ACs will finalize decisions based on the reviews and the authors’ rebuttal.
-It is expected that from these remaining 30% of papers, half will be accepted and half will be rejected
+- For papers sent for rebuttal, following rebuttal, the primary AC and two secondary ACs will finalize decisions based on the reviews and the authors’ rebuttal.
+It is expected that from these remaining 20% of papers, ~43% will be accepted.

-The 20% accept, 50% reject and 30% borderline are rough estimates, and may vary slightly between the AC paper pools.
-As three ACs (one primary, two secondary ACs) will each recommend to either accept or reject the borderline papers, Step 3. will complete the paper selection.
+The 25% accept, 55% reject and 20% borderline are rough estimates, and may vary slightly between the AC paper pools.
+As three ACs (one primary, two secondary ACs) will each recommend either acceptance or rejection of the borderline papers, Step 3. will complete the paper selection.
 As a default position, the AC cannot overrule the consensus of 3 reviewers unless in exceptional circumstances and prior to discussing the circumstances with the Program Chairs.